 \subsection{Visual Data Processing and Fabric Localization}

-The overall system workflow is illustrated in Fig.~\ref{fig:fig2}.
-During system operation, an Intel RealSense D435 camera mounted on the robotic arm captures RGB images and depth data to provide the necessary visual information for fabric localization and segmentation.
-To facilitate fabric identification and ensure consistent data association, ArUco tags are attached to each fabric sample, serving as unique IDs for pose tracking on the hanger.
-This step uses standard computer vision techniques to identify and record each sample’s position and orientation in 3D space.
-Depth data along the Z-axis is integrated with ArUco-based tracking to enhance pose estimation and account for shape variations or hanger misalignments.
-This integrated process ensures reliable visual localization, supporting the subsequent multimodal perception pipeline.

-Following localization, the Segment Anything Model (SAM) \cite{Segment_Anything} performs pixel-level segmentation to isolate each fabric sample from the background and neighboring objects in the RGB image.
-The segmented images are resized to 224$\times$224 pixels and stored with structured metadata, comprising tuples \( (F_i, P_i, I_i) \), where \( F_i \) denotes the fabric ID, \( P_i \in \mathbb{R}^3 \) represents the 3D position vector, and \( I_i \) corresponds to the segmented RGB image.
-This structured data ensures consistency across sensing modalities and supports downstream multimodal reasoning and property prediction tasks.
+The overall workflow is illustrated in Fig.~\ref{fig:fig2}.
+An Intel RealSense D435 camera mounted on the robotic arm captures RGB and depth data to enable fabric localization and segmentation.
+Each fabric sample is labeled with an ArUco tag, providing a unique ID for pose tracking on the hanger.
+Computer vision techniques are used to estimate the 3D position and orientation of each sample.
+Depth data along the Z-axis is fused with ArUco-based tracking to improve pose estimation under shape variation and hanger misalignment, ensuring robust visual localization for downstream multimodal processing.
+After localization, the Segment Anything Model (SAM)~\cite{Segment_Anything} performs pixel-level segmentation to isolate fabric samples from the background and neighboring objects.
+Each segmented image is resized to 224$\times$224 pixels and stored along with metadata tuples \( (F_i, P_i, I_i) \), where \( F_i \) is the fabric ID, \( P_i \in \mathbb{R}^3 \) is the 3D position vector, and \( I_i \) is the segmented RGB image.
+This structured representation maintains modality alignment and supports subsequent multimodal reasoning and property prediction.